 - ⅛ tsp salt

-- Combine sweetened condensed milk, salt, and vanilla together.
+- Make Filling: Combine cream of coconut, salt, and vanilla together.
 Add in powdered sugar and stir until mixed.
 Add in shredded coconut.
 Stir until mixed.

 - Fill Cupcakes: Using a sharp knife, cut a circle shaped hole into the center of the cooled cupcakes to create a little hole about 1 inch deep.
 The piece you removed will be the shape of a cone.
 Spoon or pipe filling inside each cupcake.

 - Replace Top: Cut off and remove the bottom of the “cone” piece of cupcake you removed so that it can fit on top of the filling.
 Place on top of the filling to close up the cupcake.

 - Make the frosting: In a large bowl using a handheld or stand mixer fitted with a whisk attachment, beat the butter and cream cheese on high speed until completely smooth and creamy, about 2-3 minutes.

 - Add the confectioners’ sugar 1 cup at a time, beating on low at first then increasing to high speed.
 Once incorporated, add the next cup.
 When creamy and combined, beat in the coconut extract, coconut milk and salt.
 Taste.
 Add more salt or flavoring as needed.

 - Store Leftover Cupcakes: Store in a sealed container in the refrigerator for 3-4 days.